What To Know

 Wrapping Things Up

-YouTube TV has so much to offer and the best part is that it can be shared with up to five people living in different homes.
-That said, they may need to stop by the family manager’s area every month or so to verify their location.
+YouTube TV has so much to offer, and the best part is that it can be shared with up to five people living in different homes.
+That said, they may need to stop by the family manager’s area every three months or so to verify their location.

 You can freely add and remove people from your family group, however, you can only make or be part of one family group every 12 months.